SPC-Some-Polish-Coders/PopHead/docs/loggingTutorial.md

 - PH_LOG_INFO(message);
 - PH_LOG_WARNING(message);
 - PH_LOG_ERROR(message);
-- PH_LOG_CRITICAL(message);
+- PH_EXIT_GAME(message);

 They are used to report a log of corresponding level to global Log system.
 PH_LOG_INFO and PH_LOG_WARNING are turned off in Distribution version of application for optimazation purposes.
-PH_LOG_CRITICAL is the only one of them that throws an exception of type ph::CriticalError.
+PH_EXIT_GAME is the only one of them that stops the application.
+This macro has unusual name, but it basically logs critical message and calls exit() function.
 The more precise description of logging levels can be found below.

 Assert macros:
 - PH_ASSERT_WARNING(expression, message);